Currawong Workers' Holiday Camp: History

 In 1908, Mrs Sarah Wilson sold the Little Mackerel Beach land to her son-in-law, John Sanderson, who then sold it to Dr Beernhard Stiles of Newtown two years later.
 By that time the property was known as Currawong.
 Dr Stiles and his family lived in the homestead for several years until it burnt down, then built Midholme a little to the northeast of the original farmhouse.
 The Stiles family kept turkeys and cows and supplied fresh milk, butter, eggs and groceries to residents of Great Mackerel Beach.
 By the late 1930s, three freehold allotments had been subdivided from the Stiles' farm.
 During that period there were three houses at Little Mackerel Beach: Southend near the present wharf, Northend near the north side of the creek occupied by Hector Forsayth, and Midholme.
 Northend and Midholme were both on Stiles property.

 Bernard Stiles, who was raised at Currawong in the early 1900s recalled the natural beauties of the place:

-All of the land at Little Mackerel Beach was sold to the Port Jackson and Manly Steamship Company between 1942 and 1944.
+All of the land at Little Mackerel Beach was sold to the Port Jackson & Manly Steamship Company between 1942 and 1944.
 The Company planned to construct a picnic ground and shark-proof enclosure at Little Mackerel Beach as part of its larger tourism ventures.
 Those plans were never carried out.
 By the late 1940s the Port Jackson and Manly Steamship Company had suffered an economic downturn and was forced to sell off many of its assets, including its holding at Little Mackerel Beach.
 The company's legacy there was modest and included the construction of a timber sea wall to mitigate beach erosion, and the erection of a small cottage near Midholme.
 This is now called Canning Cottage after Charles Canning, the company's caretaker who came to live there after initially supervising maintenance from Great Mackerel Beach.
 An undated plan of Little Mackerel Beach, probably from the late 1940s, shows the four residences, some outbuildings, a tennis court and a cultivation paddock on the banks of the creek.
 Photographs in the company's archives from about the same time show fencing and a row of small sheds, possibly chicken coops.